Bannockburn 1314 a.d. Pinot Noir 2018

 - 80% destemmed into 4 tonne open fermenters.
 Wild yeast fermentation, with 15-20 days of total skin contact.

-Fresh medium weight forest and fruits are offset by subtle whole bunch lift.
-Acid is enough to cleanse the palate; the gentle and perfumed nature of the harvest is to the fore, with French oak subtlety contributing both aromatics and structure.
+Fresh medium weight forest fruits are offset by subtle whole bunch lift.
+Acid is enough to cleanse the palate; the gentle and perfumed nature of the harvest is to the fore, with French oak subtly contributing both aromatics and structure.
 Suits immediate enjoyment or short term development in cellar.

 "Cherry, cranberry, fistfuls of spice, mineral and woodsmoke.
 Beet too, maybe.
 It's the juicy, fluid succulent side of cerebral.
 This is a smart wine".